 When SIM president Stuart Forrester moved the corporate headquarters to Offerman, he reinforced our commitment to having a strong local presence.
 This presence is most directly felt and demonstrated by the families in southeast Georgia that are supported by our 140 employees and countless local vendors and contractors.

 In order to let the community know about our activities and introduce SIM people, a newsletter is being produced periodically and distributed by area newspapers.
-Please click on the link/thumbnail below to view the Spring 2018 community report.
+Please click on the link/thumbnail below to view the Summer 2018 community report.

 Pierce County Industries Connected With The World